emrekaraat/Capstone-Project/README.md

 # Capstone AWS Project – WordPress Infrastructure

 This project provisions a fully functional, highly available WordPress environment on AWS using Terraform.
-The architecture includes secure networking, automated scaling, and modular Infrastructure as Code (IaC) practices.
+The architecture includes secure networking, automated scaling, logging, and modular Infrastructure as Code (IaC) practices.

 ---